 Using FASTA on RCC Resources

 There are a number of programs included in the FASTA software package.
-No specific module needs to be loaded to run these programs unless you want to run it in parallel in which case one of the available MPI implementations must be loaded such as GNU OpenMPI.
+The gnu module needs to be loaded to run these programs unless you want to run in parallel.
+To run in parallel, one of the available MPI implementations must be loaded such as GNU OpenMPI.

-fasta36 -OPTIONS QUERY.fa LIBRARY.fa
+$ module load gnu $ fasta36 -OPTIONS QUERY.fa LIBRARY.fa

-#!/bin/bash #SBATCH --job-name=FASTA_Test #SBATCH --mail-type=ALL #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00-04:00:00 #SBATCH --mem-per-cpu=3900M module load gnu-openmpi mpirun -np 4 fasta36 -OPTIONS QUERY.fa LIBRARY.fa
+#!/bin/bash #SBATCH --job-name=FASTA_Test #SBATCH --mail-type=ALL #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00-04:00:00 #SBATCH --mem-per-cpu=3900M module load gnu openmpi srun fasta36 -OPTIONS QUERY.fa LIBRARY.fa

 Note that the above examples can be applied to any of the other FASTA programs.
-For detailed usage information specific to each of the programs and a more detailed idea of what each program is designed to do refer to the official website.
+For detailed usage information specific to each of the programs and a more detailed idea of what each program is designed to do, refer to the official website.